 American Record Guide ("flawless technique, tasteful dynamics").

-Susan has taught music at Brown University, Wheaton College, UMass-Lowell and Berklee College of Music.
-At Berklee she created and taught a course about 20th Century women musicians, jazz and classical, and moderated Women in Music forums with such panelists as: jazz pianist Carolyn Wilkins, jazz flutist Barbara London, trombonist Abbie Conant, rock guitarist Lauren Passarelli, conductor Kay George Roberts, musicologist Judith Tick, pianist Virginia Eskin, and composer Pozzi Escot.
+Susan has taught at Brown University, Wheaton College, UMass-Lowell and Berklee College of Music.
+At Berklee she created and taught a course about female musicians, jazz and classical, and moderated Women in Music forums with such panelists as: jazz pianist Carolyn Wilkins, jazz flutist Barbara London, trombonist Abbie Conant, rock guitarist Lauren Passarelli, conductor Kay George Roberts, musicologist Judith Tick, pianist Virginia Eskin, and composer Pozzi Escot.

-Biographical entries in Scribner's American Biography: Trumpeter Les Elgart, jazz singer Carmen MMcRae, jazz pianist Hazel Scott, conductors Antonia Brico and Thomas Schipper, Oscar Levant, organist E. Power Biggs; in Routledge's Jewish Women in America:Trombonist Dorothy Ziegler
+Biographical entries in Scribner's American Biography: Trumpeter Les Elgart, jazz singer Carmen McRae, jazz pianist Hazel Scott, conductors Antonia Brico and Thomas Schippers, pianist-raconteur Oscar Levant, organist E. Power Biggs; in Routledge's Jewish Women in America:Trombonist Dorothy Ziegler

-Edna White Chandler: A Brasswoman Pioneer, Women of Note Quarterly, Vol 2, # 4, Nov.
+Edna White Chandler: A Brasswoman Pioneer, Women of Note Quarterly, Nov.
 1994

 A member of the Pioneers Committee of the International Women’s Brass Conference (IWBC), Susan did extensive research on female brass players.
 At the first IWBC conference (1993) the Pioneers Committee distributed a booklet documenting the names and accomplishments of hundreds of women brass players.

 In 2005 Susan discovered a "lost" all-woman band, the Original Shades of Blue (see photos in Images) and persuaded the New Orleans Times-Picayune to run a feature article on them.
-To preserve their history she interviewed Rita Gibliant, whose sister played in the band.
+To preserve their history she videotaped an interview with Rita Gibliant, whose sister played in the band.
 The video is available at the Tulane University Hogan Jazz Archives and the National Park Service Jazz Historic Site.

 On April 30, 2012 Susan had the honor of introducing legendary Boston Symphony principal flutist, Doriot Anthony Dwyer, at the Rochester (NY) Music Hall of Fame Awards.